LeMinaw/MyBBBridge/README.md

         "user": "root",
         "password": ""
     },
-    "mybb_version": 1860
+    "mybbVersion": 1860,
+    "autoUpload": true
 }
 ```

+* `database`: This one should be quite self explanatory!

-* `mybb_version`: MyBB version to be used in newly created theme files.
+* `mybbVersion`: MyBB version to be used in newly created theme files.
 Existing files
   will keep their version metadata.

+* `autoUpload`: If true, MyBBBridge will try to save theme and stylesheets to database
+  each time a corresponding file is saved in VSCode.
+  *Overrides existing database entries without confirmation!*

 ### Commands